 For self-starters, life as a freelancer can be a challenging but rewarding lifestyle.

-"I've experienced low wages from publications for my writing, and disregarded for employment opportunities as a full-time staff writer because I was not formally trained at a journalism school," said freelance writer Taylor Crumpton.
+"I've experienced low wages from publications for my writing and [have been] disregarded for employment opportunities as a full-time staff writer because I was not formally trained at a journalism school," said freelance writer Taylor Crumpton.

-Marginalized freelancers still face the gender wage gap, since women can be hired for the same project for less pay.
-This gap increases for women of color, especially if they are LGBTQ, as well as non-binary people of color.
+Marginalized freelancers still face the gender wage gap.
+Women can be hired for the same project for less pay, and the gap increases for women of color, especially if they are LGBTQ, as well as nonbinary people of color.

 Business.com talked with four freelancers about their favorite parts of the gig.

 Being a freelancer allows you to have freedoms that those on staff don't have.
 In newsrooms, for instance, journalists are often assigned stories and tend to receive more direction from their editors.
 On the other hand, freelance writers are able to use their creativity in generating ideas and the directions of their stories.

 "I enjoy freelance writing because it gave me an opportunity to advocate using my voice," Crumpton said.
 "Despite its faults, I can vision a career in freelancing because I have an opportunity to share my experiences and thoughts with a broad audience."

 Since freelancers have more control over who they work with and what they work on, they can always count on being interested in and engaged with their work passionately.